Yum1962/NetworkScanner/README.md

 Make sure to pass only the IP prefix, and the tool will check all IPs in the range from 1 to 254 to determine the "ONLINE" or "OFFLINE" status.

+All IPs verified with an 'ONLINE' status are saved in the 'online_ips.txt' file.

 ----------------------------------

 Documentación en Español